GaloyMoney/blink/README.md

   - DDos prevention
     - via rate limiting infront of critical APIs
     - via geetest CAPTCHA
+- Resiliency
+  - Databases (mongodb and redis) are run by default in high availaby/resilience mode.
+If one pod/node get downs, there is an automatic failover on another pod.
 - Production ready
   - Supports horizontal scaling and highly available deployments via k8s
   - Client side load balancing accross multiple LND nodes